Last updated on April 27th, 2025 at 12:22 am

 On the other side of Green Point Campground is Tofino, boasting cute shops and sandy beaches.
 Tofino is a tourist hot spot and a perfect place to spend a day or two.
 There area huge number of tours and trips which can be booked leaving from Tofino, including the ever popular Hot Springs Cove (which recently reopened after the pandemic) as well as surf lessons for those who wish to learn or progress their skills.

-What You’ll Need To Survive Camping On The West Coast
+What We Took To Survive Camping On The West Coast

 Camping on Vancouver Island can be notoriously wet!
 With this in mind we came up with a list of items which could make or break your camping trip!